isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 <!-- /TOC -->

 > info "Information"
-> The content of this article has been divided into two: this, which is the first part, explains how to create a golden image using different tools such as _Builder Tool_ and _virt-customize_.
-Once the custom-built image is ready, it is containerized so that it can uploaded and stored into a container registry.
+> The content of this article has been divided into two: this one, which is the first part, explains how to create a golden image using different tools such as _Builder Tool_ and _virt-customize_.
+Once the custom-built image is ready, it is containerized so that it can be uploaded and stored into a container registry.
 The second part deals with the different ways the developers can deploy, modify and connect to the `VirtualMachineInstance` running in the OKD Kubernetes cluster.

 ## Introduction

 If you work for a software factory, it is probable that some kind of development environment standardization is in place.
 There are a lot of approaches which fit different use cases.
-In this blog post our example company has allowed developers to choose their preferred editing tools and debugging environment locally to their workstations.
+In this blog post, our example company has allowed developers to choose their preferred editing tools and debugging environment locally to their workstations.
 However, before committing their changes to the Git repository, they need to validate them in a specific tailored environment.
 This environment, due to legal restrictions, contains exact versions of the libraries, databases, web server or any other software previously agreed with customers.

 > note "Note"
 > Aside from the pre-commit environments, the company already has an automated continuous integration workflow composed by several shared environments: _development, integration and production_.

 This blog post focuses on showing a use case where containerized VMs running on top of Kubernetes ease the deployment and creation of standardized VMs to our developers.
 These VMs are meant to be ephemeral.
 However, if necessary, additional non persistent disk or shared persistent storage can be attached so that important information can be kept safe.

-Along the process it is also detailed different approaches and tools to create custom VM images that will be stored in a corporate registry.
+Along the process, different approaches and tools to create custom VM images that will be stored in a corporate registry are detailed.
 Containerizing VMs means adapting them so that they can be stored in a container registry.
 Being able to store VMs as a container images takes advantage of the benefits of a container registry, such as:

 - The registry becomes a **source of truth** for the VMs you want to run.
 Everybody can list all VMs available searching on a centralized point.
 - The container registry, depending on the storage size, contains historical information of all the VMs, which might have multiple different versions, identified by their tags.
 Any developer with the proper permissions is able to run any specific version of your standardized VM.